sfu-discourse-lab/MDA-podcasts/README.md

 * postag_description.csv -- a list of 67 lexico-grammatical features.
 The first column provides the part-of-speech tag, the second column gives a brief description of the feature.

-#### File descriptions
+#### Description of statistical materials

-Each folder contains the following statistical materials and scripts
+Each folder contains a stats folder with the following statistical materials

 * eigenvalues -- the unrotated eigenvalues which were calculated based on the correlation matrix of normalised feature frequencies.